- About Us

 Today, with the internet and social media, it’s even easier to find other Christians when you’re new on campus or even before your arrival.
 The website www.liveabove.com, which is sponsored by the Youth Transition Network (YTN) and its 65 partner campus ministries, is designed to help you connect with those ministries, even as early as your college search process.
 You can enter the name of a campus, a city, or even a zip code, to find out what ministries are available to college students in your area, or even locate a potential roommate.

 InterVarsity believes that your first 72 hours on campus are the most important hours of your college career.
 The first choices you make in terms of friends, peer groups, and using your free time will heavily determine how you will navigate your college course.
-YTN offers a college prep seminar called SUCCEED, which is designed to help high school students and their parents prepare for those 72 hours by focusing on the social, spiritual, financial, academic, and time-management issues that you will face in college.
+You and your parents may want to consider ahead of time how to prepare for those 72 hours by focusing on the social, spiritual, financial, academic, and time-management issues that you will face in college.

 The College Transition Initiative of the Center for Parent/Youth Understanding also offers a college prep seminar.
 In an interview with InterVarsity’s Mike Hickerson on the Emerging Scholars blog, Initiative director Derek Melleby offered four questions that every college bound student should ask.
 One of the four is, “With whom will you surround yourself?”
 (Derek has a book, Make College Count.)